Suggestion: Watch the 5 minutes video tutorial before reading this article

-You can contact a handful of them and see what they have to offer.
-You’ll have no issues to communicate in English, or find a real estate agent that can offer services in Mandarin or Cantonese, if that’s what you need.
+You can contact a handful and see what they have to offer.
+You have no issues communicating in English or find a real estate agent that can offer services in Mandarin if that’s what you need.

 KL is one of the most developed cities in Asia but is surprisingly cheap compared to places like Hong Kong, Singapore and the big cities in Mainland China.

-You have no issues to get around in the city and communicate in English or (often) Chinese, which makes it one of the favorite places for expats and foreign investors.
+You have no issues getting around in the city and communicate in English.
+This makes Kuala Lumpur a popular option for expats and foreign investors in Asia.

-If you buy a property in KL, be prepared to pay at least RM 500,000 (USD 250,000), which is the minimum amount foreigners need to use when investing in a property.
+If you buy a property in Kuala Lumpur, be prepared to pay at least RM 1,000,000 (USD 250,000), which is the minimum amount foreigners need to use when investing in a property.

 I hope that you found this article interesting and recommend you to read my separate country guide that explains how foreigners can buy property in Malaysia.